 Image courtesy of HubSpot

-There are so many ways to write a welcome email, as you can see.
-You can surely find an example that should work for you.
+There are so many ways to write a welcome email to your new subscribers, as you can see.
+You can surely find one of the welcome email examples that should work for you.

 4. Create Expectations for the Future